ericoporto/ags-manual-wiki/Game.md

     int GetFontLineSpacing (int font)

 Returns the step between two lines of text for the specified font.
-If this value equals font\'s height, then each next line is rendered right after previous one with no space in between.
-If the line spacing is lower than font\'s height, then the lines of text are partially overlapping.
+If this value equals font's height, then each next line is rendered right after previous one with no space in between.
+If the line spacing is lower than font's height, then the lines of text are partially overlapping.

 **NOTE:** this is the distance between the **top** of the first line and the **top** of the next line, and **not** distance between bottom of first line and top of next one.
-If you need to calculate the **gap** between the lines, then subtract [font\'s height](#getfontheight) from the line spacing value.
+If you need to calculate the **gap** between the lines, then subtract [font's height](#getfontheight) from the line spacing value.

 Example: